 It can be difficult to know if a child is suffering as they often keep it to themselves.
 But we’re here to help you spot the signs and know how to support them.

-These 3 issues were the main focus of 35% of counselling sessions carried out with children and young people in 2016/17.
+These 3 issues were the main focus of 101,454 counselling sessions - 35% of the 286,031 Childline counselling sessions in which children and young people talked about their own concerns in 2016/17.

 See Indicator 7 in How safe are our children?
 2017.

 Thefor Childline counselling sessions in 2016/17 was

 Explanation: Childline provided 295,202 counselling sessions to children and young people in 2016/17.
 In 286,031 of these counselling sessions they talked about their own concerns and in 9,171 they contacted us with concerns they had for another child or young person (third party concerns).
 The most common concern was mental/emotional health.

 Everyone feels down sometimes, but depression is more than this.
 People with depression feel sad for long stretches at a time – and this can be experienced by young people as well as adults.

 This is similar with anxiety.
 Everyone feels nervous from time to time.
 But some people find it harder to control anxiety.

 Children and young people can find it especially difficult to express their feelings and open up to others.
 If they’re suffering from depression they may feel like there is no hope and find it difficult to imagine ever being happy again.
 Or, if they’re highly anxious they may be even more worried about talking to someone about how they feel.